Skip to content

 Naturalness

-Naturalness is the degree of authenticity and realism in sound reproduction.
-It indicates how accurately voices and musical instruments are reproduced.
+Naturalnessβ€” how authentic and realistic the sound is.
+It indicates how accurately the sound of voices and musical instruments is reproduced.

 .